Why Do Rabbits Jump Over Each Other?

 If the doe is ready to copulate, she will take an inviting position that would attract the male rabbit by crouching down with her hindquarters raised.

-Do Rabbits Jump For Joy?
+Do Rabbits Jump For Joy

 Yes, rabbits jump when they’re excited.